FractalWire/tcod-exercises/readme.md

  * a zoom functionnality to zoom in/out on a specific area of the map with the mouse wheel.
  * a drag and drop functionnality to move around the map.

+#### CHALLENGE 5 : ASCII map combined

+Combine challenge 2 and 4 in only one, making it as clean as possible.